 So, when is a hostile work environment not a hostile work environment?

 Supposedly, three different individuals created a hostile work environment for the plaintiff by directing profanity at him.
 One of them supposedly confronted the plaintiff and used the f-word several times, in contexts like “shut the f up.”
 Another called the plaintiff a “stupid dumb motherf” and told him he was going to “kick [his] ass.”
 The other individual used the f-word once.

 Bad language, no doubt.
 Hostile?
 Sounds like it.
 But does any of this relate to the plaintiff’s race?
 I don’t think so.
 Indeed, the plaintiff acknowledged that one of these individuals was “equal opportunity” when it came to dishing out profanity.
 Another outburst was connected to a dangerous traffic situation for which the plaintiff was responsible.
 And the plaintiff offered no context for the final individual’s lone use of the f-word.

 Although the court acknowledged that “the epithets may have made for a crude or unpleasant workplace,” it reaffirmed that “Title VII imposes no `general civility code.'”

 I often get calls from upset employees who claim to have been subjected to a hostile work environment.
 I don’t take these accusations too seriously because I know the difference between a ‘legal’ hostile work environment and a subjective one.

-But, when you get these complaints at work, you should take then seriously even if they don’t appear to cross the line of what’s legal and what isn’t.
-Often, that distinction can become a slippery slope and it’s better that your business have the opportunity to address it and stop it before those claims even sniff the inside of a courtroom.
+But, when you get these complaints at work, you should take them seriously even if they don’t appear to cross the line of what’s legal and what isn’t.
+Often, that distinction can become a slippery slope and it’s better that your business has the opportunity to address it and stop it before those claims even sniff the inside of a courtroom.